+a) Positives

-- a) Positives The study found this phase to be one of the best in terms of observing citixens' rights. - b) Improvements Those in provisional detention enormous challenges.
-Dehumanizing bunks; lack of toilet facilities, proliferation contagious diseases, a inappropriate rationing, etc. In short, insufficient provision of of their innocance.
+The study found this phase to be one of the best in terms of observing citizens' rights.

+b) Suggested Improvements
-systematic noncompliance with the minimum detention rules decreed by the United Nations.

-The time limiting pretrialdetentionisregularly extended illegally.
-This recurrent violation face demonstrates the systematic dysfunction of the justice system in Cameroon.
-Commonly of acknowledged as cause for these food extensions is the human and material resources to complete timely collection evidence in criminal investigations..
+- Those provisional detention in face enormous challenges: Dehumanizing of toilet bunks, lack facilities, the proliferation of acknowledged as and defendants are contagious diseases, inappropriate food rationing, etc. In short, systematic non-compliance with minimum detention rules decreed by the United Nations. - The time limiting pre-trial detention is regularly extended illegally.
+This recurrent violation demonstrates the systematic dysfunction within the justice system in Cameroon.
+Commonly acknowledged as a cause for these extensions is the insufficient provision of human and material resources to complete timely collection of evidence in criminal investigations.

+c) Unimplemented Reforms

-Unimplemented Reforms Habeas corpus rarely used by examining magistrates.
-Magistrates justify this ignorance by arguing that bail is free and defendants provisionally released based on an assumption
+Habeas corpus is rarely used by examining magistrates.
+Magistrates justify this ignorance by arguing that bail is free and defendants are provisionally released based on an assumption of their ignorance.